 Click and drag the image to have a sneaky peak.

 A terrible accident occurs at the end of Disease Street and the drama unfolds in our newly reconstructed Victorian Operating Theatre opposite.

 Find out more about surgery in the pre-anaesthetic era, and visit our mortuary to find out how we have learned from the dead to preserve life in the living.

-Scenes of peril and threat and images of dead bodies.
+Scenes of peril and threat involving a child, historic film of surgery and images of dead bodies.

 Making Us Well, Outside In

 Find out about the Victorians’ big public health clear up that sorted out many of the problems in Disease Street, from tackling air pollution to sewers, homes, food, and infectious disease.
 Not everything is perfect now though – have we finished what they started or have the dangers just become invisible?

 Be transported into the microscopic world of microbes and learn about some of the ground breaking eureka moments that saved countless lives and transformed the history of medicine forever.
 In the 20th Century scientific understanding began to give us tools to tackle disease, but will we lose some of what we have learned with the rise of superbugs?

 The museum’s incredible collection of medical innovations illustrates how human ingenuity and imagination has helped shape medicine and all of our lives.